 THIS DATE IN HISTORY: June 23

 1999: The Hockey Hall of Fame waives the usual three-year waiting period and announces that Wayne Gretzky will be part of the Class of 1999.
-He joins referee Andy van Hellemond and longtime NHL referee and hockey executive Ian "Scotty" Morrison, who's honored in the Builder category.
+He joins referee Andy van Hellemond and longtime NHL referee and hockey executive Ian "Scotty" Morrison, who's honored in the Builders category.

 Video: Marcel Dionne was "offensive genius"